crazychenz/vinnie.work/website/docs/Collections/TerminalConfigurations/TmuxConfigurations.md

 ---
-sidebar_position: 4
-title: Terminal Configurations
+title: Tmux Configurations
 ---

-## Overview

-I do about 80% of my job in various consoles, terminals, and shells.
-As such, I've developed a number of configurations that I carry around with me.
-I've listed some in various blog posts, but since I am constantly updating and tweaking, I wanted a more _living_ home for these.

 ## Tmux

-My #1 goto when I fire up any terminal that I plan to spend more than 30 mins on.
+Tmux is my #1 goto when I fire up any terminal that I plan to spend more than 30 mins on.
+It also happens to be the default terminal for my VSCode terminal.

 ### Standard Configuration